Hyungbo/typistclocktimer/README.md

 ## How to use it?

 1. Run the executable (or, install Autohotkey and run the script file).
+2. Put your cursor in any your favorite text editor.
-2. For clock, press F1.
+3. For clock, press F1.
 For timer, press F2.
-3. To quit, press ESC.
+4. To quit, press ESC.
-4. When you change the focus to another windows, the program quits automatically.
+5. When you change the focus to another windows, the program quits automatically.